 Raw Vegan Kale Alfredo with Sun-dried Tomatoes

 Today I’m sharing with you how I get to enjoy the essence of Alfredo, minus the dairy and cheese.
 I started making this alfredo sauce when we were transitioning to a plant-based lifestyle.
 Then slowly added different ingredients to add to the flavor and health benefits.
-The lacinato kale makes the flavors come together even more since it’s a long tradition in Italian cuisine and with the sun-dried tomatoes, it is simply, as the Italians would say, perfecto!
+The lacinto kale makes the flavors come together even more since it’s a long tradition in Italian cuisine and with the sun-dried tomatoes, it is simply, as the Italians would say, perfecto!

 So what other ingredients give this recipe its rich flavor?

 Cashews, of course, it’s another key player in this recipe that adds to the creamy, buttery flavor.
 Also, don’t forget the nutritional yeast which is what gives this recipe a cheesy flavor.
 It’s our magical fairy dust that turns anything into a cheesy blend of goodness and it also gives a boost of protein and B vitamins.
 How awesome is that?!

 I promise you will be surprised at how amazing this dish is.
-It’s one that I’m most proud of and have received the thumbs up by my husband and kids :)
+It’s one that I’m most proud of and have received the thumbs up from my husband and kids :)